What is Measles?

 a child’s back covered in a red rash

-Measles is a respiratory infection caused by a virus that can make you very sick and spreads easily.
+Measles is an infection caused by a virus that spreads easily and can make you very sick.
 Measles is mainly spread through the air.
 You can catch measles when someone with measles coughs or sneezes, and the spray from their droplets land in your nose or mouth.
-The virus can live in the air for an hour or more which means you can catch it by being in the same room with a person with measles or where someone with measles has recently been.
+The virus can live in the air for an hour or more, which means you can catch it by being in the same room with a person with measles or where someone with measles has recently been.

 Did you know?